mahdi-shafiei/MxlPy/docs/index.md

 ## Mechanistic Learning

 Mechanistic learning is the intersection of mechanistic modelling and machine learning.
-*modelbase2* currently supports two such approaches: surrogates and neural posterior estimation.
+*mxlpy* currently supports two such approaches: surrogates and neural posterior estimation.
 **Surrogate models** replace whole parts of a mechanistic model (or even the entire model) with machine learning models.

 <img src="assets/surrogate.png" style="max-height: 300px;">